Minimum Credit Score for a Mortgage

 While different types of mortgages and various lenders are going to have individual credit score requirements, it’s important to understand that merely having a good enough score to get approved for a home loan doesn’t mean you’re going to be offered a great deal.

 Your credit score has the greatest impact on the types of interest rates you are offered.
-Poor credit scores may often lead to high loan rates, raised closing costs, and higher monthly payment.
+Poor credit scores may often lead to high loan rates, raised closing costs, and higher monthly payments.
 Typically, the higher your credit score, the lower these numbers will be.

 While it is up to your bank or lending agency to determine what type of score a borrower needs to gain access to their lowest interest rates, a variation of a few points can affect your monthly payment by as much as hundreds of dollars.

-For example, a $200,000 30-year loan at a 4% interest rate (foregoing other fees) would translate to a monthly payment around $950.
+For example, a $200,000 30-year loan at a 4% interest rate (foregoing other fees) would translate to a monthly payment of around $950.
 However, take out the same loan at an interest rate of 5%, and your monthly payments will rise to just below $1,075.
 Raise the same loan to 8%, and you are looking to pay almost $1,500 every month.

 Looking at More than Just Your Credit Score

-It’s no secret that your credit score is a big deal when it comes to getting approved for a mortgage, but buyers with a less than perfect credit history are not out of luck entirely.
+It’s no secret that your credit score is a big deal when it comes to getting approved for a mortgage, but buyers with a less-than-perfect credit history are not out of luck entirely.

 When considering your application for approval, lenders will look at more than just your credit score.
 Being able to show re-established credit, that there was a specific economic event that caused the lapse in excellent credit, and that you have since recovered from this financial hardship can be the difference between an approval and denial.

-Mortgage agencies will want to see a solid and recent payment history with no collection accounts and late payments within the past 12-months, a low debt-to-income ratio, and a consistent and reliable employment history.
+Mortgage agencies will want to see a solid and recent payment history with no collection accounts and late payments within the past 12 months, a low debt-to-income ratio, and a consistent and reliable employment history.

 Compensating Factors for Poor Credit:

-• Down payment of 10%+
+- Down payment of 10%+

-• Significant money in savings
+- Significant money in savings

-• High Income and long employment history with current employer
+- High Income and long employment history with current employer

-• Low debt-to-income ratio
+- Low debt-to-income ratio

-• Positive credit history of 12+ months
+- Positive credit history of 12+ months

 Need help getting approved for a mortgage?
 We can help!
 Call 480-478-4304 for a free consultation.